aklump/cloudy/knowledge/pages/about/globals.md

 ## $CLOUDY_CACHE_DIR

-Absolute path to Cloudy's cache directory.
-This directory will be made read/write only the owner for security reasons.
-It is more secure than $CLOUDY_TMPDIR.
+Absolute path leads to Cloudy's cache directory, configured with 0700 permissions.
+This makes it accessible only to the owner for read/write operations - a more secure approach than using $CLOUDY_TMPDIR.
+In the Unix system, directory permission of 0700 restricts anyone but the owner from reading, writing, or even traversing the directory.
+Consequently, even if files inside the directory are set with world-readable, writeable or executable (0777) permissions, other users are still unable to access those due to a lack of permission for directory traversal.

 ## $CLOUDY_START_DIR